claudiotx/microfrontends/README.md

 ## Issues
 - Webpack config is not supporting external CSS or HTML loaded into the Angular Componentss
 - Some changes must be made on the Angular Apps before being attached to the micro-frontend mesh.
-- Stuck on Webpack 3
+- Stuck on Webpack 3 (ts loader also)

 ## Production build
 Go to `/dist/`